codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Basic-SQL-datatypes-ac0f.md

 Different databases offer different choices for the data type definition.
 However, in this SQL unit, we are going to use some of the MySQL datatypes.

-Here's the official MySQL docs definition for the MySQL chosen datatypes:
+Here's the official MySQL docs definition for the MySQL datatypes we chose for this unit:

 ### Text types